Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 2. Provide a Bath

-Image Credit: Vyaseleva Elena, Shutterstock
+Image Credit: VitCOM, Shutterstock

 3. Shower Together

-Another option for cleaning your bird is to bring him into the shower with you.
+Another option for cleaning your bird is to bring them into the shower with you.
 Birds are naturally social creatures, and many will enjoy having a shower with their owners.
 You can find avian-specific shower perches and sprayers to use during your showers.

 4. Mist With Water